 Do You Have Other Cats?

-It is best to match temperaments and stay within the same age group, when adopting a second cat.
+It is best to match temperaments and stay within the same age group when adopting a second cat.
 If you have a playful, active cat at home, you will need one who can put up with and maybe even enjoy that level of energy.
 Likewise, if you have a mellow older cat at home, don’t bring home a hyper, aggressive kitten.
 We have cats available for adoption that have demonstrated goodwill toward other felines.
-You may want to start by looking at some of these kitties, especially if you are not sure if your cat at home is good with other cats.
-It is important to realize that no matter who you decide upon, it will take time, and space to separate the cats, in order to make gradual introductions.
+You might want to start by looking at some of these kitties, especially if you are not sure if your cat at home is good with other cats.
+It is important to realize that no matter who you decide upon, it will take time and space to separate the cats to make gradual introductions.
 Cats are territorial animals and often take weeks or months to adjust to another cat in their space.

 Indoor Vs. Outdoor